Emerald palm looks like a palm, but it’s not! Always a great houseplant, of course.

-From a practical point of view, what works best is to divide the whole plant in half when you’re repotting your emerald palm.
+From a practical point of view, what’s best is to divide the whole plant in half when you’re repotting your emerald palm.

 - Read on more on emerald palm propagation

 Pests and diseases attacking emerald palm

 Diseases are very rare.
 In the case of lacking nutrients in the pot, you’ll simply observe less growth.
 In extreme cases, with very old soil mix and no fertilizer, the foliage will turn pale all over.

 A major risk shared with other succulents is overwatering.
-If you water too much, your emerald palm will start having yellow leaves and then it’ll die because the roots start rotting.
+If you water too much, your emerald palm will start having yellow leaves and then it’ll die because roots start rotting.

 As for pests, you won’t find any aphids, but you might discover scale insects on your emerald palm.

 Types of emerald palm

 For the past decade, emerald palm has grown increasingly successful because it’s beautiful and hard to kill.
-However, it’s a slow grower, so garden stores haven’t yet been able to discover many new types of emerald palm.
+However, it’s a slow grower, and there aren’t many new types of emerald palm.
 As of today, there are less than a dozen emerald palm varieties, here are the main ones:

 - ‘Zenzi’ emerald palm: leaves are clustered towards the tip of each frond

 - ‘Raven‘ emerald palm: this famous cultivar deserves the name ‘Obsidian palm’ instead because leaves are black!

 - ‘Zamicro’ is a dwarf emerald palm, that won’t ever pass 2 feet (50-60 cm) tall.

 - Emerald palm ‘Lucky classic’: rounder leaves without pointy tips.

-Sometimes, albeit rarely, variegation occurs: some leaves or stems will have streaks of white or cream.
+Sometimes, but rarely, variegation occurs: some leaves or stems will have streaks of white or cream.